smellyshovel/vue-custom-context-menu/README.md

 1. Run `npm i`
 1. Make changes under `npm run watch:esm` or `npm run watch:umd`
 1. Build dist-files using `npm run build`
-1. Create a pull request
+1. Create a pull request to the "devel" branch

 *Refer [here](#) for more details on contribution*